 Once you've purchased a rack system for your vehicle you can buy all kinds of attachments for carrying canoes, kayaks, SUP's, bikes, skis and gear.

 You may want to consider getting locks to secure your rack to your vehicle.
-A four-pack of lock cores costs about $75 and they insert into your foot packs.
+Lock cores insert into your foot packs or accessories.
 You can buy 2, 4, 6 and 8 pack locks so that one key will secure your rack plus your accessories.

 Purchasing your rack system

 When you come in to the store, we will look up your vehicle year, make and model and outline your available options.
-We almost always have load bars and foot packs in stock but give us a day or two to order a fit kit.
+We almost always have load bars and foot packs in stock but fit kits normally need to be ordered.

-There is almost always a fit for your vehicle, although if you are looking at purchasing a model hot off the press you may want to research roof rack options for it first.
+There is usually a rack fit for your vehicle, although if you are looking at purchasing a model hot off the press you may want to research roof rack options for it first.
+It can sometimes take a few years before a supplier is able to manufacture components to fit new vehicles.

 See you soon!